webgme/webgme/config/README.md

 **server**
 - `config.server.port = 8888`
- - Enables creation of new projects on the server side.
+ - Port the server is hosted from.
 - `config.server.maxWorkers = 10`
- - Used by the GUI when highlighting/selecting the default project to seed from.
+ - Maximum number of child process spawned for workers.
 - `config.server.sessionStore.type = 'Memory'`
- - Determines which type of storage will be used for the sessions, available options are `'Memeory'`, `'Redis'` and `'Mongo'`.
+ - Determines which type of storage will be used for the sessions, available options are `'Memory'`, `'Redis'` and `'Mongo'`.
 - `config.server.sessionStore.options = {}`
  - Storage dependent options passed to the session store.
 - `config.server.sessionStore.cookieSecret = 'meWebGMEez'`
- - Value used when encoding the sessionId
+ - Value used when encoding/decoding the session cookie.
 - `config.server.sessionCookieKey = 'webgmeSid'`
- - Key used when decoding the sessionId.
+ - Name of session cookie.
 - `config.server.log = see config`
  - Transports and options for the server (winston) logger.
 - `config.server.https.enable = false`
  - If true the server will be hosted over the HTTPS protocol.
 - `config.server.https.certificateFile = './certificates/sample-cert.pem'`
  - Path to certificate file for HTTPS (only applicable if https is enabled).
-- `config.server.https.certificateFile = './certificates/sample-cert.pem'`
+- `config.server.https.keyFile = './certificates/sample-key.pem'`
  - Path to key file for HTTPS (only applicable if https is enabled).
 - `config.server.extlibExcludes = ['.\.pem$', 'config\/config\..*\.js$']`
  - Array of regular expressions that will hinder access to files via the '/extlib/' route.
 Requests to files matching any of the provided pattern will result in 403.